CLiENT: A new tool for emulating cosmological likelihoods using deep neural networks: Conclusion and outlook

 \section{Conclusion and outlook}

 We have presented a novel framework for emulating cosmological likelihood functions directly rather than through the normal two-stage approach of an observable emulation followed by a likelihood evaluation.
-The method was demonstrated to achieve excellent emulator precision on the 29D case of Planck CMB data for the sterile neutrino extension of the $\Lambda$CDM model, chosen specifically because the likelihood contains highly non-Gaussian directions in the cosmological parameter space.
+The method was demonstrated to achieve good emulator precision on the 29D case of Planck CMB data for the sterile neutrino extension of the $\Lambda$CDM model, chosen specifically because the likelihood contains highly non-Gaussian directions in the cosmological parameter space.
 For the specific setup presented here a total of less than $2 \times 10^4$ function evaluations (i.e.\ a \class{} call followed by a likelihood evaluation) call is required to achieve this precision, comparable to what is required for observable emulation frameworks such as \connect{}.
-With these settings \client{} achieved a typical precision of $\Delta \chi^2 \sim 0.3-0.5$ in regions close to the best-fit point, and posterior credible intervals within approximately 0.1$\sigma$ of the true target credible intervals.
+With these settings \client{} achieved a typical precision of $\Delta \chi^2 \sim 0.3$--$0.5$ for the more Gaussian cases and $\Delta \chi^2 \sim 1$ for the non-Gaussian cases in regions close to the best-fit point, and posterior credible intervals within approximately 0.1$\sigma$ of the true target credible intervals.

 While \client{} was tested only on Planck data as a worked example, it works on any cosmological likelihood currently defined within the context of \montepython{} or \cobaya{} without modification.
 It is also worth pointing out that the \client{} framework itself is not restricted to use in cosmology, but will work on any likelihood function defined on a continuous subset of $\mathbb{R}^n$.